jaymanmt/e-waste-disposal/README.md

 # Features:
+1) Map features

-- allow users to select their current location,
+- allow users to select their current location using Geolocate feature from mapboxgl
 - allow users to key in any location, letting them plan ahead, especially since e-waste can range in various weights and sizes which will result in vastly different levels of effort to organise its transport.
-The result would be 1 location closest related to the search terms and that location would be compared visually on the map by the user with respect to with the json file data to find closest e-waste disposal.
+The result is set to 1 location closest related to the search terms and that location would be compared visually on the map by the user with respect to with the json file data to find closest e-waste disposal.
-1) Existing features: Geolocate for user's current location.

-2) Features left to implement:
+3) Graph features:
+- Stacked chart that displays total waste output of singapore over 15years, also displaying the waste handling distribution within each bar.
+- A breakdown of trends using the data in the stacked chart to visualise each individual waste handling by Singapore over the same timeline.

 # Technologies used: